Mark00V/Calculate-shape-functions/README.md

 Lagrange Polynomials with uniform and Lobatto node distribution, Bernstein Polynomials

-for increased readability as .txt, copy-paste code in .nb Notebook!
+For increased readability as text in .nb file!
+Copy-paste code in .nb file to acutal MATHEMATICA Notebook!